pypy/pypy/pypy/doc/cpython_differences.rst

 ``tuple`` and ``frozenset`` rules were added in PyPy 5.4; before that, a test like ``if x is "?"`` or ``if x is ()`` could fail even if ``x`` was equal to ``"?"`` or ``()``.
-The new behavior added in PyPy 5.4 is closer to CPython's, which caches precisely the empty string/unicode/tuple/frozenset, and (sometimes!) the single-character strings and unicodes.
+The new behavior added in PyPy 5.4 is closer to CPython's, which caches precisely the empty tuple/frozenset, and (generally but not always) the strings and unicodes of length <= 1.

 Note that for floats there "``is``" only one object per "bit pattern" of the float.
 So ``float('nan') is float('nan')`` is true on PyPy,